uaerman/homelab/README.md

 ### Cloud
 - VPS With 4 Core and 4 Gig of Ram
+- VPS With 2 Core and 4 Gig of Ram
   I know Cloud doesn't count for the home lab but at the end of the day I using it

 ### Apps & Services